realworldocaml/book/en/19-installing-ocaml.md

 ### Building from source

+_NOTE_: we really should be telling people to install 4.01, but it's not released yet.

 To install OCaml from source code, first make sure that you have a C compilation environment (usually either `gcc` or `llvm` installed)